c0x0o/bipbuffer/README.md

 // read 'size' bytes data from buffer long int bb_read(struct bipbuffer *buffP, void *dst, long int size);

+// the same as 'bb_read', but it won't remove the data from the buffer long int bb_look(struct bipbuffer *buffP, void *dst, long int size);
 ```

 you can see more details in `bipbuffer.h`(I guess you need them).